Surveillance Evasion Through Bayesian Reinforcement Learning: MULTI-EPISODIC PLANNING WITH UNKNOWN

-Given $K(\bx)$, E should persist in choosing a fixed optimal path deterministically, even though the outcomes (whether and where E is captured halfway) may be different every time.
-A natural question is, what if E does not know $K(\bx)$ in the beginning but gradually learns it by trying different paths?
-Suppose E needs to complete the task of exiting $\Omega$ as a regular routine \footnote{For simplicity we assume E always restarts from the same location $\src$.} and aims to find a path-selection \textit{policy} which optimizes some metric of long-term performance.
-This is a \textit{model-based} \textit{reinforcement learning} (RL) problem in which information comes in a sequence of consecutive episodes.
-Clearly if E selects enough random trajectories that sufficiently cover the whole region, eventually $K(\bx)$ can be approximately recovered.
-However, E's goal is to learn $K(\bx)$ for not the whole $\Omega$ but only the relevant regions efficiently and make sure the predicted optimal path converges to the true optimal asymptotically.
+With a known $K(\bx)$, E should persist in choosing a fixed optimal path deterministically, even though the outcomes (whether and where E is captured) may be different every time.
+But what if $K(\x)$ is a priori unknown and only learned gradually by trying different paths?
+If E faces a repeated task of surveillance-avoidance en route to $\bdy$, a natural interpretation is to find a path-selection {\em policy} that optimizes some long-term performance metric.
+This is a reinforcement learning (RL) problem, with information gradually collected in a sequence of episodes.
+Clearly, if E selects enough random trajectories that sufficiently cover the whole region, eventually $K(\bx)$ can be approximately recovered.
+However, this approach is inefficient since E's goal is to learn $K(\bx)$ only on those parts of $\Omega$ that are relevant to reduce the frequency of captures, asymptotically approaching the probability along the truly optimal trajectory, which would be chosen if $K(\x)$ were known.

 To assess the long-term performance of a policy, a frequently considered criterion is \textit{regret}, which is expected excess of cost due to not selecting the optimal control for all episodes.
-If $\y_i(\cdot)$ is the $i$th-episode path and $\J_i$ is the corresponding cumulative intensity, the capture probability along $\y_i(\cdot)$ is $Q_i = 1 - \exp(-\J_i)$.
-The minimum capture probability is $Q_* = 1 - \exp( - u(\src))$.
-We define a regret-like metric of performance, the averaged excess risk, as:

-where $T$ is the total number of episodes.
-Let $\Delta_i$ be the indicator of whether E is captured during the $i$th episode.
-Another metric of policy quality we consider is the experimentally observed rate of captures:
+Letting $\Delta_i$ be the indicator of whether E is captured during the $i$th episode, we define the experimentally observed \emph{excess rate of captures}